-Kind’s Foundation Is Investing $20 Million To Teach Kids Empathy | Fast Company
+Kind’s Foundation Is Investing $20 Million To Teach Kids Empathy

 Two schools piloted the platform earlier this year–one in Heber Springs, Arkansas, and another in Manhattan.
 The group has currently signed up 100 teachers across 13 countries–that includes Colombia, India, Azerbaijan, New Zealand, and Poland–and hopes to reach over 1 million students across at least 25 countries by 2020.
 The goal is to keep at least 25% of participants international.
 Empatico’s coursework is currently available only in English and it can only really network between other English-speaking schools, because of obvious language barriers.
 That’s something Lubetzky hopes to eventually fix over time, but is still working on the best translation hack.

-To cover the cost of scaling up, the Kind Foundation expects the internal project to eventually spin out as its own full-fledged nonprofit and attract more donations from other philanthropists.
+To cover the cost of scaling up, the Kind Foundation says the internal project may eventually spin out as its own full-fledged nonprofit and attract more donations from other philanthropists.
 Lubetzky hasn’t figured out a way to make it self-sustainable yet because he wants to keep the service free for users.

-“It needs to scale up like crazy so that we can provide counteracting measures to be increasing alienation and division that we’re seeing in the world,” he adds.
+“It needs to scale up like crazy so that we can provide counteracting measures to the increasing alienation and division that we’re seeing in the world,” he adds.
 “It’s just one small but very important step in that direction.”

-Note: Corrections: This article has been altered to reflect the following facts: Pop Your Bubble is for all Facebook users, not just kids; the Empatico pilot launched this year, not in 2015, and the foundation is not committed yet to spinning of Empatico into its own, full-fledged nonprofit.